ycpcs/cs340-fall2014/assign/assign04.md

         export PATH=$HOME/bin:$PATH
     fi

+(Note: your `.bashrc` file should be located in your home directory, and if it doesn't exist, you shoudl create it.)

 Also: if it is possible that you have executed the wrong (system) version of the `lein` command at any point, then you should delete your `$HOME/.lein` directory:

     cd